Mindscoach

 The Cost of Misalignment

-Delay the course-correction that costs far less now than it will later
+Delaying the course-correction that costs far less now than it will later.

-He was simply over-invested in an outdated version of himself.
+He actually wasn’t stuck, he like many others, were simply over-invested in an outdated version of himself.

 Identity Reframe: Not Broken—Just Misaligned